 Infrastructure - The infrastructure in and around Hanslope is already heavily overworked.
 Mains water pressure regularly drops to below acceptable levels in the village, especially during peak usage hours.
 There are still power outages or drops in voltage to mains electricity supplies.
-There is doubt as to the size and suitability of the sewer system along Long Street Road and whether it could cope with the effluent from the additional housing.
-The impact of this proposed development cannot be considered in isolation, other proposed development for Hanslope includes; outline planning application for 150 dwellings off Castlethorpe Road (16/02016/OUT), approval of 12 dwellings on the opposite side of Long Street Road (16/02871/REM) and a pre-application enquiry for 220 dwellings off Eastfield Drive.
-That totals 523 new dwellings; an increase of over 50% on current dwellings in Hanslope.
+There is doubt as to the size and suitability of the sewer system throughout the village and whether it could cope with the effluent from the additional housing.
+The impact of this proposed development cannot be considered in isolation.
+With the approved developments for 150 dwellings off Castlethorpe Road (16/02016/OUT) along with 12 dwellings on the opposite side of Long Street Road (16/02871/REM), this development of more than 200 additional houses would bring about an increase of over 30% on current dwellings in Hanslope.
+The increase in the population of the village will have a substantial impact upon the doctor's surgery and the village school, which is already full to capacity.